A life of innovation, achievement and adventure

 Through key hires, strategic partnerships and the design and construction of a state-of-the-art studio complex in Lexington, Kentucky, Jayne placed Wrigley Media Group on the starting line of a bold new future.
 Her mission to diversify the company’s services by building a robust original content division to complement the established agency-style media production yielded stunning results, including a production partnership with Hollywood star Drew Barrymore’s latest romantic comedy project, The Stand-In, where Jayne served as an executive producer.
 She brokered the deal to make sure the production shot key scenes in Lexington and delivered an unforgettable experience to the community she worked so hard to support.

 With Jayne at the helm, Wrigley Media Group developed a reputation for high-end coverage of sporting events, including the production of the Royal Windsor Driving Grand Prix and World Equestrian Games, both of which aired on NBC SPORTS.
 The company also began producing groundbreaking campaigns featuring dozens of social media micro-assets for clients instead of relying solely on long-form videos.
 Wrigley Media Group original content expanded into developing and producing new digital television shows such as CampusLore My Town & CampusLore Live college football shows and DIY Weekend Gardens, to name a few.
-Jayne’s projects were soon popping up on the big screen at world-class events like The Breeder’s Cup where 50,000 people cheered an emotional video developed under her watchful eye.
+Jayne’s projects were soon popping up on the big screen at world-class events like The Breeder’s Cup where the overflowing spectators cheered an emotional video developed under her watchful eye.
 Jayne made continual strides towards her dream of using Media Group’s unique capabilities to serve University of Kentucky.
 As a result of her dedicated efforts, she leaves behind a comprehensive media partnership that will continue long into the future.
 At the same time, she supported local businesses, educational institutions and charity organizations as well as Kentucky state tourism.

 Jayne will be remembered for her uncanny ability to be everywhere at once, as she personally connected with each and every employee within Wrigley Media Group’s labyrinth of hallways, ducking from one meeting to another, daring anyone and everyone to “keep up!”
 Her days were punctuated with power lunches where she would assemble various community leaders, Fortune 500 CEOs and entertainment industry experts for informal think tank sessions.
 But there was nothing informal about her presentation because her flare for entertaining while delivering inspiring strategic plans knew no rivals.